 And then what?

 Unfortunately, and in spite of Mrs. Howorth, enthusiasm for the atomic gardens did not find large correspondences among the growers, who, although they made an effort, did not obtain a perception of health and positivity by observing the mutant plants.
-However, the practice has not been abandoned: some plants, such as these black beans or this variety of begonias they are obtained by irradiating pots and soils.
+However, the practice has not been abandoned: some plants, such as these black beans or this variety of begonias they are obtained by irradiating pots and soil.
 In Japan there is even an institute, theJapanese Institute of Irradiated Cultivation who adopts these techniques.
 When it is said to have Stockholm Syndrome.